rrobinett/wsprdaemon/README.md

 ```bash
 './wsprdaemon.sh -z'
 ````
-Save away (i.e.rename) your exisiting wsprdaemon.conf file, e.g
+Save away (i.e.rename) your exisiting ~/wsprdaemon directory, including its wsprdaemon.conf file:
 ```bash
 mv ~/wsprdaemon/ ~/wsprdaemon.save"
 ````
-Follow the instructions for "Greenfield Installation", but don't start WD with
+Follow the instructions for "Greenfield Installation", but don't end by starting WD with
 ```bash
 './wsprdaemon.sh -a'
 ````
-Copy your saved wsprdaemon.conf file into the directory created by the clone, e.g:
+Copy your saved wsprdaemon.conf file into the directory created by the clone:
 ```bash
 cp ~/wsprdaemon.save/wsprdaemon.conf ~/wsprdaemon/"
 ````